 DISPLAY CHANNEL LIST - Enter a checkmark if you want to see a scrollable channel list whenever you press from your presentation.
 Channels marked with a list icon in the Channel Setup menu will appear here.
-The "Display Channel List" option also enables on-screen feedback when using the head key.
-If you prefer to hide the channel list and input dialog box while switching channels and sources during a presentation clear the checkbox.
+The "Display Channel List" option also enables on-screen feedback when using the head of the channel list and input dialog box while switching channels and sources during a presentation clear the checkbox.

-NOTE: The Channel List and input dialog box cannot be hidden during use of the menus.
+NOTE: The Channel List and input dialog box cannot be hidden during use of the menus